Lance Henriksen: Career

-Henriksen is a well accomplished actor who first found work as a muralist and as a laborer on ships.
+Henriksen found work as a muralist and as a laborer on ships.
 For a time, he worked in Europe.
-His first theater work, around age 30, was as set designer, and he received his first acting role because he built the set for a production.
-Illiterate until then, it was around this time that he taught himself to read.
-For his first role, he put the entire script to tape with the help of a friend, learning everyone's part in addition to his own.
+Around age 30, he found theater work as a set designer, and he received his first acting role because he built the set for a production.
+It was around this time that he taught himself to read.
+For his first role, he put the entire script on tape with the help of a friend, then learned his part and all of the others.
 Soon afterward, he graduated from the Actors Studio and began acting in New York City.

+Henriksen's first film appearance was in The Outsider in 1961, as an uncredited extra.
+He received his first credit in his second film, 1972's It Ain't Easy.
+He auditioned for the role of Leon Shermer in Dog Day Afternoon (1975), but received the smaller part of an FBI agent that kills John Cazale's character.
+He appeared in two more films directed by Sidney Lumet: Network (1976) and Prince of the City (1981).
+In a 2009 interview, Henriksen called Lumet "the kind of guy that loves New York actors, because that's where he works and that's what he knows....He would give you the job that was maybe only meant for four days, and he'd give you the run of the show because he wanted to help support young actors in New York."

-Henriksen's first film appearance was in It Ain't Easy in 1972.
-It was followed by supporting roles in a variety of films, including Dog Day Afternoon (1975), Close Encounters of the Third Kind (1977), and Damien: Omen II (1978).
-He played Police Chief Steve Kimbrough in Piranha Part Two: The Spawning (1982), the astronaut Walter Schirra in The Right Stuff (1983), and actor Charles Bronson in the television film Reason for Living: The Jill Ireland Story (1991).
+Henriksen had supporting roles in a variety of films, including the science-fiction film Close Encounters of the Third Kind (1977) and the horror film Damien - Omen II (1978).
+He also had a co-starring role in the low-budget horror film Mansion of the Doomed (1976).
+He played Police Chief Steve Kimbrough in Piranha Part Two: The Spawning (1982), the astronaut Walter Schirra in The Right Stuff (1983), actor Charles Bronson in the television film Reason for Living: The Jill Ireland Story (1991), and a cameo appearance as The King in Super Mario Bros.
+(1993).

-When James Cameron was writing The Terminator (1984), he originally envisioned Henriksen, with whom he had worked on Piranha II: The Spawning, playing the title role, a cyborg.
+When James Cameron was writing The Terminator (1984), he originally envisioned Henriksen, with whom he had worked on Piranha II, as playing the title role, a cyborg.
 The role ultimately went to Arnold Schwarzenegger.
-Henriksen does appear in the film in the supporting role of Vukovich, a member of the Los Angeles Police Department.
+Henriksen does appear in the film as Hal Vukovich, a Detective in the Los Angeles Police Department.

-Henriksen played the android Bishop in Cameron's film Aliens (1986), and as Bishop's unnamed designer in Alien 3 (1992).
+Henriksen played the android Bishop in Cameron's film Aliens (1986), and as Bishop's designer Michael Weyland in Alien 3 (1992).
 He also played Charles Bishop Weyland, the man upon whom Bishop was based, in Alien vs. Predator (2004).
+Bill Paxton and Henriksen are the only actors whose characters were killed by the Terminator, the Alien, and the Predator.
 He played the vampire leader Jesse Hooker in Kathryn Bigelow's cult film Near Dark.